Quick, one of your project stakeholders needs an easy way to get a summary of key information about your project… what do you send them?

 There are four main elements to a project brief, but five steps to actually complete one.
 If you’re just getting started, don’t be afraid to break your brief into four paragraphs or sections, until weaving the sections together feels more natural.
 Additionally, feel free to use bullet points, link to other documents, or use any images if necessary.
 Ultimately, your project brief is only helpful if you (and your project stakeholders) think it is.

 The best way to begin your project brief is to add any relevant context or background information.
-That way, everyone starts the project with equal footing, and any cross-functional stakeholders approach the rest of your project brief (or other project documentation) with the background information they need.
+That way, everyone starts the project with equal footing, and any cross-functional stakeholders approach the rest of your project brief (or other process documentation) with the background information they need.

 Let’s say your company has developed a gaming app where people can play virtual games with their friends.
 In this project, you’re developing a marketing campaign to support the launch of your newest product: an in-app live video experience.
 To begin your project brief, you might write something like: